-It is very important to continue with conflict prevention programs to ensure that landowners, particularly within the Support Zone, do not experience public safety and property damage concerns from grizzly bears.
-Supporting community groups to assist with these programs is a key element towards the success of this goal.
+It is important to continue with conflict prevention programs to ensure that landowners, particularly within the Support Zone, do not experience public safety and property damage concerns from grizzly bears.
+Supporting local community groups working on proactive mitigation programs is key to reducing human bear occurrences in the BMA.
 The reduction in negative interactions with bears, particularly on private lands within the Support Zone, will help to maintain tolerance levels for grizzly bears, an essential component of grizzly bear recovery in Alberta.